External Funding for Sabbaticals or Junior Faculty Research Semesters

-But, be strategic!
-Plan ahead; fellowships require a long lead-time, so put reminders on your calendar – whatever works for you so you don’t lose your chance(s).
-See timelines below:
+Be strategic and plan ahead. fellowships require a long lead-time, so put reminders on your calendar – whatever works for you so you don’t lose your chance(s).

 The National Endowment for the Humanities (NEH) is a federal agency, so you can get reviewers’ comments, albeit brief for any NEH Fellowship submission; use those comments to revise and resubmit.
 Your planned sabbatical/JFL you have three possible shots at winning an NEH Fellowship (April 30 or May 1 deadline) – early-cycle, on-cycle, and...READ MORE